By the way, ladies and gentlemen, an observation slash question about journalism.

 Bloomberg broke this story, and it shows that I was right about this.

-They're looking to run an Obamacare again.
+They're looking to run on Obamacare again.

 This is the story.

-This is Hans Nichols, White House reporter talking about an Obama fundraiser.
+This is Hans Nichols, White House reporter, talking about an Obama fundraiser.

 This is according to three Democratic activists, and that is the president at these fundraisers.